dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 💻 : run in Terminal<br>
 🚀 : a step to not forget

-🚀 To start grab the github classroom link to start a new repository.
+🚀 To start grab the github classroom link in canvas to start a new repository.
 Work in the `master` branch for now, you'll see why later.

 ## Today's Stack